Belorens Logo

 A new lipstick looks flawless on your friend but when you get yourself one of them (same color, same brand) and put it on, it makes your lips look grayish or dead?
 The reason is that the color isn’t right for your skin undertone.

 Understanding your skin undertones is crucial for choosing the right makeup products or clothes.
-No matter whether you’re shopping for a makeup foundation, concealer, lipstick, nail polish, hair color, or a piece of clothing, you always need to make sure the color suits your undertone.
+No matter whether you’re shopping for a makeup foundation, concealer, lipstick, nail polish, and hair color, or a piece of clothing, you always need to make sure the color suits your undertone.

 The general rule about choosing the right color is that warm colors complement warm undertones and cool colors complement cool undertones.
 This applies to makeup, clothes, and hair color as well.
+You can use this great article by Healthline to identify your skin undertone!

-What is skin complexion?
+What is skin complexion

 Some people confuse skin complexion with skin color or skin tone, but they are not exactly the same thing.
 Skin complexion refers to the overall appearance of the skin, including but not limited to skin color.
 According to the Oxford Dictionary, complexion is “the natural color, texture, and appearance of a person’s skin, especially of the face.”